MitocGroup/www/process/PROC-002-offboarding.md

 ## 2. AWS Console

-Delete from:
+Revoke access and/or delete user credentials from:

+* Company's AWS SSO directory

-* Company's account
+* Company's AWS account

-* Send a request to client to delete emmployee accuount from their AWS Console
+* Send a request to client to delete employee account from their AWS Console

-## 3. Git Hub
+## 3. GitHub

-Delete from:
+Revoke access and/or delete user credentials from:

-* Company's repositiories account
+* Company's GitHub Organization/repositories

-* Send a request to client to delete emmployee accuount from their repositories
+* Send a request to client to delete employee account from their Organization/repositories

 ## 4. Business Email

+Revoke access and/or delete user credentials from:

 Company's account:

-* Delete business email and assing all data to Operations Manager
+* Delete business email and assign all data to Operations Manager

 * Ensure the email is deleted from all groups